 So when you stereotype someone, the odds that you’re right and wrong are both there.
 Both possibilities exist.

 Perhaps the most important function of stereotyping is that it helps us differentiate between friend and foe.
-Typically, people within one’s social group are likely to be perceived favorably while outgroups are likely to be perceived unfavorably.
+Typically, people within one’s social group are likely to be perceived favourably while outgroups are likely to be perceived unfavourably.

 This not only helps us feel good about ourselves and our group identity but also enables us to denigrate and sometimes even dehumanize outgroups.
 Negative stereotyping of outgroups has been a feature of human conflict throughout history.

 Also, negative stereotyping is more powerful than positive stereotyping.
-Neuroscience studies show that our brains respond more strongly to information about groups portrayed unfavorably.3
+Neuroscience studies show that our brains respond more strongly to information about groups portrayed unfavourably .3

 To our hunter-gatherer ancestors, not being able to differentiate friend from foe could’ve easily meant death.